hillaryfraley/setcorrect/content/about/_index.md

 ![This is me][1]

-I do project-based work on everything from API documentation to presentation decks.
+I have done project-based work on everything from API documentation to presentation decks.

 You can see some examples of my work in [my portfolio](https://www.setcorrect.com).
 Check out [my LinkedIn profile](https://www.linkedin.com/in/hillaryfraley) for more information about my background or [my GitHub](https://github.com/hillaryfraley) to see a few of the things I'm working on.